Shannon entropy in quasiparticle states of quantum chains: Introduction

 In this paper, we present analytical formulas for the total and subsystem Shannon entropy and mutual information in single- and double-quasiparticle excited states of free bosonic and fermionic chains, as well as in single- and double-magnon excited states of the ferromagnetic phase of the spin-1/2 XXX chain.
-In the scaling limit where $L$ and $\ell$ approach infinity with a fixed ratio between subsystem size and total system size $x={\ell}/{L}$, both the total system Shannon entropy and subsystem Shannon entropy follow a logarithmic law, while the subsystem mutual information is a finite function of the ratio $x$.
+We also calculated numerically the Shannon entropy and mutual information in triple-particle and quadruple-particle states in the bosonic, fermionic and XXX chain.
+In the scaling limit where $L$ and $\ell$ approach infinity with a fixed ratio between subsystem size and total system size $x={\ell}/{L}$, both the total system Shannon entropy and subsystem Shannon entropy follow a universal logarithmic law, while the subsystem mutual information is a finite function of the ratio $x$.
 The results obtained for free bosonic and fermionic chains can also be applied to the XXX chain under certain circumstances.
 We compare our results with those of classical particles.
 In a single-particle state, the results are trivial and universal.
-In a double-particle state with a large momentum difference, we derive universal formulas that apply to all three types of quantum chains but cannot be reproduced semiclassically.
+In a general multi-particle state with large momentum differences, we find distinct universal bosonic and fermionic formulas that cannot be reproduced semiclassically.
 In the scaling limit, the contributions from different classical particles decouple, whereas this is not the case for quantum quasiparticles, even in the large momentum difference limit.